 Step 3 Click the grey profile icon and a new window will appear.

 Step 4 In the new window, click Browse and select a photo from your computer.

 Step 5 Select the photo you want as your O365 profile picture and then click

-Step 1 From your Outlook Web App, select the
+Step 1 From Outlook on the web, select the

 settings icon > Automatic replies.

 Step 2 A new window will appear.
 You may choose a start and end date for your automatic replies.
 Otherwise, your automatic replies remain on until you manually turn them off.